melianahi11/Ball-Game/README.md

 ### 5. Dragging and Hovering Mechanic
 When cursor is on ball, it does a slight hovering animation and is able to be dragged anywhere along the screen.

+### 6. Accurate Geographical Sun
+The sun is accurate to the user's timezone and moves smoothly across the viewport.
+With the balls shadows adjusting to the placement of the

 ## Project Structure
 - **index.html**: HTML structure for the ball container and elements.
 - **style.css**: Contains styling for balls, shadows, and animations